amorist/awesome/README.md

 - [ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!
 - [storybook](https://github.com/storybookjs/storybook) - 📓 UI component dev & test: React, Vue, Angular, React Native, Ember, Web Components & more!
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
-- [vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Material Component Framework for Vue.js 2
+- [vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Material Component Framework for Vue
 - [chromeless](https://github.com/prisma-archive/chromeless) - 🖥  Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
 - [Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js is a powerful, beautiful, simple, and open game and rendering engine packed into a friendly JavaScript framework.
 - [react-page](https://github.com/react-page/react-page) - Next-gen, highly customizable content editor for the browser - based on React and Redux and written in TypeScript.
 WYSIWYG on steroids.